Ters06/PNGDrawer/README.md

 1.  **Copy the Guide**: Open the `genAI_compact_guide.md` file and copy its entire content.
 2.  **Provide Context to the AI**: Paste the copied guide as a preamble or system prompt to your chosen generative AI.
 This teaches the AI the rules of the system.
 3.  **Make Your Request**: After providing the context, make a clear request for the diagram you want.
+The AI will generate all the necessary JSON files.
+4.  **Manual Step: Update Icon Paths**: The AI will generate an `icons.json` file with logical `icon_id`s (e.g., "azure-vm") but will use **placeholder paths**.
+You must **manually edit `icons.json`** and replace these placeholders with the correct relative paths to the icon files you have placed in your `icons/` directory.

 ### Example Prompt